jfcherng-sublime/ST-AutoSetSyntax/docs/src/use-cases.md

     Check `default_trim_suffixes`, `user_trim_suffixes` and `project_trim_suffixes` plugin settings.

+## Assigning syntax for Sublime Text syntax test files

+Sometimes, the syntax test file just has no file extension so a syntax won't be assigned by Sublime Text.
+For example, for the built-in `Git Config.sublime-syntax`, its test file is named as `syntax_test_git_config`.
+When you open it, AutoSetSyntax sets the syntax basing on its first line: `# SYNTAX TEST "Git Config.sublime-syntax"`.

 ## Assigning syntax by the first line

 If a file whose name has no `.` and its first line satisfies any of following conditions,